 What makes a company a QFZP?

-For the annual audit requirements that apply to free zone companies, see our article on free zone audit requirements in UAE.
+For the specific annual audit requirements that apply to free zone companies, see our article on free zone audit requirements in UAE.

 - Record all sales invoices and match them to bank receipts